 We are open to free submissions several times a year, but our "tip jar" submissions are open year round.
 If you opt for a tip jar submission, your fee will go toward the cost of things like maintaining our website, printing anthologies, and paying contest winners.
 Thank you!

 Please only submit one story at a time unless your individual submissions are under 1,000 words in which case you may send up to three pieces in one file.
 Our response time is within 2-3 months.

-Our word limit for general submissions is approximately 5,000 words (we won’t balk if you go over within reason but be cool, okay?).
+Our word limit for general submissions is approximately 5,000 words.
 If you happen to see a story that is much longer than this limit, it means we solicited it or that it was a contest winner or finalist.
 Please send .Doc or .PDF formats only.